Individuals who have or may have HBV infection shall be reported as soon as possible to the local Health Unit.

 Treatment is under the direction of the attending Health Care Provider.
 Acute cases of Hepatitis B should abstain from sexual contact or practice safer-sex until partners have been appropriately screened and/or immunized.
 Cases should not donate blood; occupational exposures should be managed according to the individual occupational protocols.

-Hepatitis B immunization should be routinely offered to the risk groups (if not previously immunized) listed in the Canadian Immunization Guide, Hepatitis B Vaccine, Recommendations for Use.
+Hepatitis B immunization should be routinely offered to the risk groups (if not previously immunized) listed in the Canadian Immunization Guide, Evergreen edition, Part 4: Hepatitis B, Recommendations for Use.

 The patient is eligible for free Hepatitis A vaccine.
 Household and sexual contacts are eligible for free Hepatitis B vaccine.
 To order, please fill out the Vaccine Order Form.
 There is ongoing study of anti-viral treatment options that can produce sustained virologic response and delay or prevent long-term sequelae in chronic hepatitis B carriers.